.png)

 Requirement | Details |

 Meeting some of Alabama's registered agent requirements can be challenging for businesses without a consistent physical presence in the state.
-For this reason, many companies turn to professional registered agent services as a reliable solution that also keeps personal addresses private on public records.
+For this reason, many companies turn to professional registered agent services, which can significantly reduce these risks while also keeping personal addresses off public records.
+You can confirm any agent on file through the SOS business entity search.

 Reasons you need an Alabama registered agent